Indrani Mukerjea

-Indrani Mukerjea is an Indian-born British former HR consultant and media executive.
-She was the wife of Peter Mukerjea, a retired Indian television executive.
+Indrani Mukerjea (born Pori Bora) is a British actor, former HR consultant and media executive, a main accused murderer in her daughter’s case.
+She was the wife of Peter Mukerjea, a retired television executive.
 In 2007, she co-founded INX Media with her ex-husband, where she took on the role of CEO.
 In 2009, she resigned from the company and later sold her stake in it.
 In August 2015, she was arrested by Mumbai Police and charged as the main accused in the alleged murder of her daughter, Sheena Bora.
+After more than six years in custody, she was released on bail, and the murder case remains pending.

 Personal life

-Indrani Mukerjea was born 1972 in Guwahati to Upendra Kumar Bora and Durga Rani Bora.
+Indrani Mukerjea was born in Guwahati, Assam, into an Assamese family to Upendra Kumar Bora and Durga Rani Bora.
 She was named Pori Bora at birth and spent her childhood in Guwahati.
 While as per records she is born in the year 1972 however as per Siddhartha Das, former husband of Indrani Mukherjee her real age should be more than 7 years than what is stated in the records.
 After completing school there, she moved to Shillong to pursue higher education at Lady Keane College.
 In 1986 she met Siddhartha Das with whom she had a daughter, Sheena, in February 1987 and a son, Mikhail, in September 1988.
 In 1990 Indrani left the children under the care of her parents in Guwahati and moved to Kolkata.
 There she studied computers and stayed as a paying guest.
 A few months after her move to Kolkata, she met Sanjeev Khanna.
 They got married in 1993 and had a daughter named Vidhie in 1997.
 In 2001 they moved to Mumbai.

 In 2002, Indrani met Peter Mukerjea and moved in with him while awaiting her divorce from Sanjeev Khanna.
 In November 2002, Indrani married Peter Mukerjea.
 After this marriage Vidhie Khanna moved in with the Mukerjeas and took the Mukerjea name.
 In 2005 Indrani introduced her children, Sheena Bora and Mikhail Bora, to Peter as her younger siblings.
 In 2006 Sheena Bora also moved in with the Mukerjeas.
 After April 2012, Sheena was not seen again.

 Around 2012 Indrani acquired United Kingdom citizenship based on marriage to Peter Mukerjea, himself a United Kingdom citizen.
 From 2012 until 2015, the Mukerjeas divided their time between residences in Worli, Mumbai, Bristol, UK and Marbella, Spain.
+She had also carried an Overseas Citizenship of India.